Guozheng-Ma/DA-in-visualRL/README.md

 > In this repository, we conduct a systematic review of the previous work, focusing on how to obtain and leverage the augmented data in visual RL.
 > Also, we present a collection of existing papers on leveraging DA in visual RL scenarios.
 > **The list of related paper will be continuously updated**.
-> Welcome to follow this repo! :bookmark:
+> Welcome to follow this repo! :balloon:
 >
 >>**Feel free to skip to the section you're interested in.**
 >>